-A separate policy is held but our staff are aware at no times should their own personal cameras/smart phones be used in recording children or young people in this school.
+Our staff are aware at no times should their own personal cameras/smart phones be used in recording children or young people in this school.

 The school will ensure that they get parental permission to take photographs of children for media, website and other school purposes.